Alezg

-Alezg (الزگ) (Note: Also known as Alīzq) is a village in Jowshaqan-e Qali Rural District of Qamsar District, Kashan County, Isfahan province, Iran.
+Alezg (الزگ) (Note: Also known as Alīzq) is a village in Jowshaqan-e Qali Rural District of Qamsar District in Kashan County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 101 in 35 households.
 The following census in 2011 counted 110 people in 39 households.
-The 2016 census measured the population of the village as 248 people in 86 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 248 people in 86 households, the most populous in its rural district.